SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method1-arch-metadata.png)

-* Click **castingModelDesigner.architecture** and click **Edit** to open an interface/editor to build your own Deep Neural Network architecture by dragging and dropping various layers avialable in the left-hand menu.
+* Click **castingModelDesigner.architecture** and click **Edit** to open an interface/editor to build your own Deep Neural Network architecture by dragging and dropping various layers available in the menu at the left.

 * Build a Deep Neural Network architecture using the below example: